highfive-devs/bbp-integration/README.md

 functional regression is introduced into HighFive that would break downstream BlueBrain projects without directly impacting HighFive development.
 If an issue is detected we can go back and address it in HighFive.

+# Funding & Acknowledgment

+The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government's ETH Board of the Swiss Federal Institutes of Technology.

+Copyright © 2021 Blue Brain Project/EPFL